chuyuanliu/heptools/_sources/guide/optional/config_parser.rst.txt

 Apply to ``list`` elements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-When the element is a dictionary and the only key is ``None``, the element will be replaced with the value.
+When the element is a dictionary and the only key is ``None``, the element will be replaced by its value.
 Use :ref:`config-tag-literal` to retain the original dictionary.

 .. admonition:: example
   :class: guide-config-example, dropdown